Atmospheric Dynamics. Foreseeable, At The Moment. (by Diego Fdez-Sevilla, PhD.)

 Peer reviewed articles supporting previous publications in the line of research published in this blog:

-Since 2014 most of the assessments published in this blog can not be verified by peer review articles due to the absence of them applying similar approach.
+Since 2014 most of the assessments published in this blog can not be verified by peer review articles due to the absence of them applying similar approach (see email exchange with Jennifer Francis in full here).
 However, some peer reviewed publications start to appear supporting these assessments:

 - Climate and Hadley Circulation.
 Research Update May 2016 (by Diego Fdez-Sevilla, PhD.)
 Posted 6 May 2016